Read the 25th Anniversary appeal

 Karen Hales – Operation Lavenham

-Karen Hales was 21 years old woman living in Lavenham Road, Ipswich with her fiancé and their 19-month-old daughter.
+Karen Hales was a 21-year-old woman living in Lavenham Road, Ipswich, with her partner and their 18-month-old daughter.

 On Sunday 21 November 1993 Karen Hales was stabbed to death in her home in Lavenham Road, Ipswich and an attempt had been made to set her body alight – in the presence of her young daughter.